WorldHealthOrganization/app/docs/LOCALIZING.md

 * [x] Use placeholder variables in the string when appropriate, with meaningful names to allow the translator to understand the placeholder's role
 * [x] Annotate the key-value pairs (with or without placeholders) to provide valuable context to the translators.
+    Annotation such as `description`, `type` & `placeholders` are visible to the translators in the CAT tool.
 * [x] When writing ICUs such as plural forms, include the entire segment in each option, to allow the translator to work on a full translation unit, not a fragment of text.